Greg Brown III: San Diego Clippers (2023)

 On March 2, 2023, Brown was acquired by the Ontario Clippers.

 Dallas Mavericks (2023–2024)

 On August 14, 2023, Brown signed with the Dallas Mavericks and on October 21, his deal was converted into a two-way contract.
 Brown reached the NBA Finals where the Mavericks lost to the Boston Celtics in five games.

 Mexico City Capitanes (2024–2025)

 On October 28, 2024, Brown joined the Mexico City Capitanes.

 Calgary Surge (2025)

 On April 2, 2025, Brown signed with the Calgary Surge of the Canadian Elite Basketball League.
 Brown averaged 19.7 points, 8.2 and 1.8 blocks in 23 games played with Calgary.
 He was the runner-up for CEBL Defensive Player of the Year and was named a CEBL First Team All Star.

 AEK Athens (2025–present)

 On November 12, 2025, Brown III signed with AEK Athens of the Greek Basket League.
+On March 16, he extended his contract with the club until 2027.